-- Stellar Mass Black Hole a black hole with a mass comparable to approximately 5-10 times the Sun's mass. - Supermassive Black Hole a black hole with a mass comparable to approximately 106 109 times the Sun's mass. - Escape Velocity The minimum velocity needed to escape an object's gravitational pull. - Event Horizon The boundary in spacetime that defines where the escape velocity is equal to the speed of light.
-Below this boundary, the speed of light is insufficient to escape the surface of the object, therefore nothing can be observed below the boundary. - Schwarzschild radius R_s - Schwarzschild Radius (r_s) The length between the center of a black hole and its event horizon; effectively, the radius of a black hole. - Time Dilation The difference in elapsed time between two locations, either caused by different velocities or by gravitational fields of differing strengths. - Accretion Disk A disk of hot matter in a circular orbit around a massive body. - \underline{G} The gravitational constant, equal to $6.67 \times 10^{-11} \text{ m}^3 \text{ kg}^{-1} \text{ s}^{-2}$. - \underline{c} The speed of light, equal to 3 x 108 m s-1.
+- Stellar Mass Black Hole a black hole with a mass comparable to approximately 5-10 times the Sun's mass. - Escape Velocity The minimum velocity needed to escape an object's gravitational pull. - Event Horizon The boundary in spacetime that defines where the escape velocity is equal to the speed of light.
+Below this boundary, the speed of light is insufficient to escape the surface of the object, therefore nothing can be observed below the boundary. - Schwarzschild Radius (r_s) The length between the center of a black hole and its event horizon; effectively, the radius of a black hole. - \underline{G} The gravitational constant, equal to 6.67 × 10^{-11} m3 kg-1 s-2. - \underline{c} The speed of light, equal to 3 x 108 m s-1. - π Equal to 3.14.